Comcast/cmb/README.txt

 There are three different ways to access CNS / CQS services:

-1. Using the web based Admin UI:
+1. Using the web based CMB Admin UI:

 The Admin UI is a simple Web UI for testing and administration purposes.
-To access the Admin UI use any web browser and go to
+To access the CMB Admin UI use any web browser and go to

 CNS Admin URL: http://<cns_host>:<cns_port>/ADMIN
 CQS Admin URL: http://<cqs_host>:<cqs_port>/ADMIN